-The Change Fund custodian must reconcile the Change Fund daily.
-Change Funds must also be verified monthly by the unit head/supervisor or delegate.
-The fund custodian cannot, under any circumstances, perform the monthly counting of the cash; however, the custodian can fill out the Change Fund Verification form.
+The Change Fund custodian must reconcile the fund daily.
+Change Funds must also be verified monthly by the unit head, supervisor, or delegate.
+The fund custodian cannot, under any circumstances, perform the monthly counting of the cash.
+The custodian may fill out the Change Fund Verification form.

-Begin
+Procedure

 To reconcile a Change Fund daily: